kartikver15gr8/WEB3-For-All/README.md

 <br>

 > 🛑🛑 **Once you've done with a foundation of what Blockchains are and why WEB3 space is awesome!
-Its time to get your hands dirty with the skillset that'll make you a Blockchain Developer!!**
+It's time to get your hands dirty with the skillset that'll make you a Blockchain Developer!!**

 <br>